alekskimeu/alekskimeu/README.md

 <br><br>
 [![github-readme-twitter](https://github-readme-twitter.gazf.vercel.app/api?id=alekskimeu&layout=wide&theme=radical)](https://twitter.com/alekskimeu)

+>The programmers of tomorrow are the wizards of the future.
+> You gonna look like you have agic powers compared to everybody else.
+>~ *Gabe Newell*
+>
->Whatever you do, don’t let inertia and complacency keep you from pushing yourself a little bit every day.
+>Whatever you do, don’t let inertia and complacency keep
+>you from pushing yourself a little bit every day.